apricote/hcloud-csi-driver/examples/kubernetes/pod-single-existing-volume/README.md

 kind: PersistentVolume
 apiVersion: v1
 metadata:
-  name: volume-nyc1-01
+  name: volume-nbg1-01
   annotations:
     # fake it by indicating this is provisioned dynamically, so the system
     # works properly
-    pv.kubernetes.io/provisioned-by: com.digitalocean.csi.dobs
+    pv.kubernetes.io/provisioned-by: de.apricote.hcloud.csi.volumes
 spec:
-  storageClassName: do-block-storage
+  storageClassName: hcloud-volumes
   # by default, the volume will be not deleted if you delete the PVC, change to
   # "Delete" if you wish the volume to be deleted automatically with the PVC
   persistentVolumeReclaimPolicy: Delete
   capacity:
-    storage: 5Gi
+    storage: 10Gi
   accessModes:
     - ReadWriteOnce
   csi:
-    driver: com.digitalocean.csi.dobs
+    driver: de.apricote.hcloud.csi.volumes
     fsType: ext4
-    volumeHandle: 1952d58a-c714-11e8-bc0c-0a58ac14421e
+    volumeHandle: 1225801
     volumeAttributes:
-      com.digitalocean.csi/noformat: "true"
+      de.apricote.hcloud.csi/noformat: "true"
 ```

 Couple of things to note,

-* `volumeHandle` is the volume ID you want to reuse.
+- `volumeHandle` is the volume ID you want to reuse.
 Make sure it matches exactly the volume you're targeting.
-You can list the ID's of your volumes via doctl: `doctl compute volume list`
+You can list the ID's of your volumes via `hcloud`: `hcloud volume list`
-* `volumeAttributes` has a special, csi-digitalocean specific annotation called `com.digitalocean.csi/noformat`.
+- `volumeAttributes` has a special, hcloud-csi-driver specific annotation called `de.apricote.hcloud.csi/noformat`.
 If you add this key, the CSI plugin makes sure to **not format** the volume.
 If you don't add this, it'll be formatted.
-* `storage` make sure it's set to the same storage size as your existing DigitalOcean Block Storage volume.
+- `storage` make sure it's set to the same storage size as your existing Hetzner Cloud Volume.

 Create a file with this content, naming it `pv.yaml` and deploying it: